davideghz/davideghz.github.io/source/posts/2019-04-24-install-python-the-right-way.html.markdown

 Until today!

-I spent a night and a morning fooling around with python versions and virtual encironments, until I arrived to the perfect working solution.
+I spent a night and a morning fooling around with python versions and virtual environments, until I arrived to the perfect working solution.
 It's actually a cocktail of well balanced and tasty ingredients:

 - pyenv: to efficiently install and handle different versions of Python
 - pipenv: to isolate projects' dependencies
 - PyCharm: the definitive IDE for python developers, it will fit perfectly this setup
 - some smart tweaks to your `~/.profile`

-> disclaimer: the following setup works on my macbook pro with macOS Mojave 10.14.4 - it has not been tested on different systems or different varsions of the same system.
+> disclaimer: the following setup works on my macbook pro with macOS Mojave 10.14.4 - it has not been tested on different systems or different versions of the same system.

 # pyenv

-First things first: install your next favorite toy
+First thing first: install your next favorite toy

 ```bash
 $ brew install pyenv